 Foam Rollers (massage equipment)

 An excellent tool to prevent injuries.
 Alleviates muscle and soft tissue tightness.
 It can be used for shin splints stretching and massage.

 Roller Massager (massage equipment)

-Great tool to help reduce muscle tightness, soreness and pain.
+A great tool to help reduce muscle tightness, soreness, and pain.
 All runners must have a roller massager.

 Foot Roller or massage ball (massage equipment)

-These are great tool to massage the small muscles in your foot.
-Apply some pressure to stimulate the circulation.
+These are a great tools to massage the small muscles in your foot.
+Apply some pressure to stimulate circulation.
 It is easy to use and it can be part of your daily rehabilitation.

 Calf Stretch Slant Board (stretching)

 The stretch slant board helps to increase your flexibility and improve your posture.
-It is an excellent equipment to aid in rehabilitation of shin splints.
+It is a piece of excellent equipment to aid in the rehabilitation of shin splints.

 Foot rocker (stretching)